 Get the reportMore

 The term API is an acronym that stands for application programming interface.
 An API is a specified communication protocol that allows two applications to interface with each other or for a client application to access services or information contained within another application or database.

 APIs streamline client-side software development by establishing a communication framework with a central application or database.
 They allow users to initiate complex chains of tasks according to their requests without fully understanding what is happening behind the scenes.

 APIs are bits of code that match requests in one application with the desired outcome in a different application.
 These bits of code together establish a communication protocol that software developers can use to write functions that interface with the server.
 APIs act as an agreement between the client and the server, such that if the client sends a valid request in the specified format, the server will return a response in a specified format or initiate the desired action.

 APIs can be used to interact with a variety of systems, including web-based applications, databases, operating systems, software libraries, and even computer hardware.
 If you are the administrator of a database, you could write a set of APIs that would allow other developers to build functions into their applications that call information from your database directly.
 This might help to drive additional business to your company or encourage more software developers to write applications on your platform.

-APIs have used and discussed in literature since the late 1960s, but they have never been more important than they are today.
 A growing number of web-based applications and SaaS products have emerged that depend on APIs for external communications that deliver key functions.
 Platform providers like Google, Facebook, Salesforce, and others have released APIs to the public that makes it easier to develop new tools and functions on their platforms and may actually lead to developer dependency.

-Take Facebook's API for example:
+Take Facebook's API, for example:

 Together, these benefits make it more likely that software developers will release new applications on Facebook, which means more free games for users, better access to users for software developers and better user engagement for Facebook - so everybody wins.